d-bl/GroundForge-help/docs/symmetry/index.md

 The [editor](GroundForge/symmetry) is inspired by Veronika Irvine's course on [DFZ] in 2021.
 The course teaches a pencil and tracing paper method to combine copies of tiles into arrangements with a variety of symmetries.

+Currently, it is not possible to generate thread diagrams from the generated patterns.

 [DFZ]: https://doily-free-zone.namastream.com/product/26887/about